Structure and automorphisms of pure virtual twin groups: Presentation of pure virtual twin group

 For $\mu \neq 1$, we have

 \end{itemize}

 For $n \ge 4$, we set

 If $\rho \in S_n$ and $(\lambda_{i,j}, \lambda_{k,l}) \in \mathcal{T}$, then Remark \ref{rephrasing-action} implies that $ \rho\lambda_{i,j}\rho^{-1} = \lambda_{i',j'}^{\epsilon}$ and $\rho\lambda_{k,l}\rho^{-1} = \lambda_{k',l'}^{\epsilon'}$ for some $\epsilon, \epsilon'\in \{1, -1\}$ and distinct integers $i',j',k', l'$ with $1\leq i' < j'\leq n$ and $1\leq k' < l'\leq n$.
 Thus, there is an induced diagonal action of $S_n$ on $\mathcal{T}$ given as We claim that this action is transitive.
-Since $\mid \mathcal{T} \mid =n(n-1)(n-2)(n-3)$, it is enough to show that the stabiliser of some element of $\mathcal{T}$ has $(n-4)!$ elements.
+Since $| \mathcal{T} | =n(n-1)(n-2)(n-3)$, it is enough to show that the stabiliser of some element of $\mathcal{T}$ has $(n-4)!$ elements.
 In fact, the stabiliser of the element $(\lambda_{1,2},\; \lambda_{n-1,n})$ equals $\langle \rho_3, \rho_4, \ldots, \rho_{n-1}\rangle \cap \langle \rho_1, \rho_2, \ldots, \rho_{n-3}\rangle$ = $\langle \rho_3, \rho_4, \ldots, \rho_{n-3}\rangle \cong S_{n-4}$, which is of order $(n-4)!$.
 Thus, the action is transitive and the defining relations of $PVT_n$ obtained from \eqref{commuting-relations} are precisely of the form for distinct integers $i, j, k, l$ with $1\leq i < j\leq n$ and $1\leq k < l\leq n$.
 This completes the proof of the theorem. \end{proof}

 Recall that, a group is called a {\it right-angled Artin group} if it has a presentation in which the only relations are the commuting relations among the generators.
-Further, a right-angled Artin group is called {\it irreducible} if it cannot be written as a direct product of two non-trivial subgroups.
+One can associate a graph to each right-angled Artin group whose vertices are the Artin generators and there is an edge between two vertices if and only if they commute.
+We shall discuss this in detail in Section \ref{section-auto-groupo-pvtn}.
+It is known that a right-angled Artin group is irreducible if and only if its defining graph does not split as a non-trivial simplicial join (see, for example, \cite[Proposition 2.14 and Corollary 2.15]{Behrstock} and \cite[Lemma 5.1]{Koberda}

 \begin{corollary} The pure virtual twin group $PVT_n$ is an irreducible right-angled Artin group for each $n \geq 2$. \end{corollary}